-09. Approval to begin the Administrative Procedures Act process: To adopt the Common Core Essential Elements for English Language Arts and Common Core Essential Elements for Mathematics
+B. Approval to adopt the Common Core Essential Elements for English Language Arts and Common Core Essential Elements for Mathematics (Has cleared the Administrative Procedures Act process with no public comments)

 Executive Summary

 The Common Core Essential Elements for English Language Arts and Common Core Essential Elements for Mathematics are specific statements of the content and skills that are linked to the Common Core State Standards grade level specific expectations for students with significant cognitive disabilities and provide a bridge to achieve grade differentiated expectations.